Westmeadows: History

-The Broadmeadows area, home to the Wurundjeri Aboriginal tribe prior to European settlement, was settled by pastoralists in the 1840s.
+The Broadmeadows area, home to the Wurundjeri Aboriginal tribe prior to European settlement, was occupied by pastoralists in the 1840s.

 Westmeadows contains the original Broadmeadows Village on the Moonee Ponds Creek, but is now west of the present Broadmeadows.
 The first Broadmeadows township was laid out by a Government survey in 1850.
 Ardlie Street was its commercial centre with a hotel (the Broadmeadows Hotel, now Westmeadows Tavern), the police station and the Shire office (the District Roads Board Building, opened in 1866).
 The first Broadmeadows Post Office opened here on 1 January 1855, was renamed Broadmeadows West in 1955 then Westmeadows in 1963.

 The Anglican Church was opened in 1850 a little to the east, a Presbyterian Church was opened in the same decade, the Vicarage for the Anglican Church in 1860 and the St Anne's Roman Catholic Church in 1867.
 A school begun in Westmeadows in 1851.
 However, the present primary school site dates from 1870.

 Broadmeadows township and the urban centre began to be moved two kilometres eastwards when the railway line and station were opened in 1872.
 Shire loyalties clung to the old township until new civic offices were built near the railway station in 1928.

 The Housing Commission began the building of a 2,226 ha. estate in the Broadmeadows area in 1949.
 Not until 1975 did it begin building in the vicinity of the old township, which it called Westmeadows Heights.
 Between 1975 and 1979 it built over 900 houses in the area.